djl997/laravel-maintenance-scheduler/README.md

 ```
 php artisan vendor:publish --tag=lrs-config
 ```
+After editting the config file, please run `php artisan releases:recalculate`.
+All versions should be updated to your new structure.

 ## Events
 Laravel Release Scheduler doesn't dispatch it's own events.
 In stead we hook into the default Laravel Artisan Events: `MaintenanceModeEnabled` and `MaintenanceModeDisabled`.
 Of course you can do this too.